 The Committee comprises not less than two and no more than five members, all of whom shall be non-executive Directors appointed by the Board, in addition to the Dean.

-The Dean, Internal and other executive officers of the Company and the University of Melbourne are invited to attend as required.
+Executive officers of the Company are invited to attend as required.

 The members of the Properties and Facilities Committee during the year were: